Skip to content

 {

-// add an empty list of simulations to the session
+// put an empty simulation list in the session

 Session["simulations"] = new List<Simulation>();